Argyris Adalis

 · Mytilene

-He undertakes the construction of the ‘Grand Bretagne’ hotel on the Mytilene waterfront.
-The hotel hosted many important personalities and historical moments of the Lesvian people, until it was converted into an office complex in 1996.
+He undertook the construction of the ‘Grand Bretagne’ hotel on the Prokymaia of Mytilene.
+The hotel hosted many important personalities and historical moments of the Lesvos people until it was converted into an office complex in 1996.

 1880